PollyHannah/Phylogenomic-study/README.md

 The script will generate a `.txt` file like this one, [sequence_matches.txt](https://github.com/PollyHannah/Phylogenomic-study/blob/main/sequence_matches.txt).
 The file includes the orthogroups containing the same genes at each taxonomic level.
 I used ChatGBT to transform the file into a .xlsx file (found [here](https://github.com/PollyHannah/Phylogenomic-study/blob/main/sequence_matches.xlsx)) so I could filter the columns.
 You could also write a simple R script to do this.

-***How does the script work?*** This script looks at the first sequence in each of the `.fa` files in the [Orthogroup_Sequences/](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthofinder_2_species/Results_Feb13/Orthogroup_Sequences) directory for the species level output, and matches it with the orthogroup containing the same sequence in the directories containing the `.fa` files for the [genus](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthofinder_2_genus/Results_Feb13) and [family](https://github.com/PollyHannah/Phylogenomic-study/tree/main/iqtree_family) level Orthofinder output.
+***How does the script work?*** This script looks at the first sequence in each of the `.fa` files in the [Orthogroup_Sequences/](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthofinder_2_species/Results_Feb13/Orthogroup_Sequences) directory for the species level output, and matches it with the orthogroup containing the same sequence in the directories containing the `.fa` files for the [genus](https://github.com/PollyHannah/Phylogenomic-study/tree/main/orthofinder_2_genus/Results_Feb13) and [family](https://github.com/PollyHannah/Phylogenomic-study/tree/main/iqtree_family) level OrthoFinder output.

 ### Identify core and majority genes
-We now use R to identify a set of core genes using the Orthofinder output.
+We now use R to identify a set of core genes using the OrthoFinder output.
 First we analyse using the script `orthogroup_analysis.R`.
 Then, we filter out set of core genes using the script `filter_orthogroups.R`.

 #### 1. Analyse
-First we analyse the Orthofinder output to help us make a decision about which genes we consider to be 'core genes'.
-To do this, move the files `taxonomy.csv`and `Orthogroups.tsv` (an output file from Orthofinder), and script `script_TBC_r_analysis.R` into a directory.
+First we analyse the OrthoFinder output to help us make a decision about which genes we consider to be 'core genes'.
+To do this, move the files `taxonomy.csv`and `Orthogroups.tsv` (an output file from OrthoFinder), and script `script_TBC_r_analysis.R` into a directory.

 Before we do this analysis, set up three directories to store the results at each taxonomic level:
 ```bash